 Unlike the red bird of paradise, the Mexican variety has bright yellow flowers with long red stamens.
 The red bird of paradise has showy red blooms and fern-like foliage.
 There is also a yellow variety (C. gilliesii), of which is similar looking to C. pulcherrima, only a different color.
 All species generally bloom in summer or year round in tropical climates.

 Growing Mexican bird of paradise (along with other species) is easy when given suitable conditions.
 This plant makes a fine specimen planting or you can grow it as a shrub in a mixed border.
 It can also be grown in a container, which works especially well in colder regions.

-When growing Mexican bird of paradise, you should keep in mind its overall size, which can reach up to fifteen feet tall with a similar spread.
+When growing Mexican bird of paradise, you should keep in mind its overall size, which can reach up to 15 feet tall with a similar spread.
 This plant is considered drought tolerant, thriving in well-draining soil and plenty of sun.
 While it can take some shade, its blooms will not be as profuse in these areas.

 Until it becomes well established in the landscape, you’ll need to keep the plant watered weekly and it may require fertilization while in bloom.